aleho/onlyoffice-ce-docker-license/README.md

 ### Verify

-To verify that the container was built successfully simply call `[server-url]/web-apps/apps/api/documents/api.js` and check the header comment.
+To verify that the container is running successfully open `[server-url]/healthcheck` (has to return `true`) and for the version number open `[server-url]/web-apps/apps/api/documents/api.js` and check the header comment.